WilliamsCJ/website-v2/content/posts/studentlayer-1-introduction.md

 +++
 I recently came across a dataset that I thought was cool - it was Hipo's [university-domain-list](https://github.com/Hipo/university-domains-list).
-As a student, I wondered whether one could use this dataset to create a service that can perform student email verification, similar to a [Unidays](https://myunidays.com) or a [Studentbeans](https://studentbeans.com), to explore different technologies and concepts by adding new features.
+As a student, I wondered whether one could use this dataset to create a service that can perform student email verification, similar to [Unidays](https://myunidays.com) or [Studentbeans](https://studentbeans.com), to explore different technologies and concepts by adding new features.

 So that's what I'm going to do.
 I'm going to create my own student verification service - _StudentLayer_.
 StudentLayer with be a testbed through which we can explore different topics as we build our service.